-- 5.4.1.
-Promotion in rank is based upon performance.
-A non-tenure-track faculty member may request an evaluation for promotion based upon: (a) the criteria for such rank (Section 3.0), (b) academic unit policies, and (c) the academic achievements of the NTTF member. - 5.4.1.1.
-An Instructor may apply, during the individual's sixth year of full-time employment as a faculty member, for promotion to Lecturer.
-However, based upon exceptional performance or achievement, a BUFM, at the discretion of the administration, may have the opportunity to apply for promotion prior to six (6) years.

-5.4.1.2.
-A Lecturer may apply, during the individual's sixth year of full-time employment as a Lecturer, for promotion to Senior Lecturer.
-However, based upon exceptional performance or achievement, a BUFM, at the discretion of the administration, may have the opportunity to apply for promotion prior to six (6) years.
-One piece of information that might be important to consider is that historically there have been NTTF who did not have a path to promotion (i.e., it is possible that a Lecturer might not be in his or her sixth year in rank, but had many years of service as an Instructor and no ability to seek promotion).
+- 6.4.1.1.
+A QRF-Assistant Professor may apply, during the individual's sixth year of full-time employment as a faculty member, for promotion to QRF-Associate Professor.
+However, based upon exceptional performance or achievement, a BUFM, at the discretion of the Administration, may have the opportunity to apply for promotion prior to six (6) years. - 6.4.1.2.
+A QRF-Associate Professor may apply, during the individual's sixth year of full-time employment as a QRF-Associate Professor, for promotion to QRF-Professor.
+However, based upon exceptional performance or achievement, a BUFM, at the discretion of the Administration, may have the opportunity to apply for promotion prior to six (6) years.
+One piece of information that might be important to consider is that historically there have been QRF who did not have a path to promotion (i.e., it is possible that a QRF-Associate Professor might not be in the sixth year in rank, but had many years of service as a QRF-Assistant Professor and no ability to seek promotion).

-5.4.2.
-Unit NTTF Promotion Policy.
+6.4.2.
+Unit ORF Promotion Policy

-- 5.4.2.1.
-Each academic unit (department/school or instructional support unit) shall have established written policies for promotion of NTTF members regarding: (a) the criteria and standards used for evaluation, (b) the process for conducting and completing the evaluation for promotion, (c) the schedule or deadlines necessary for completing the evaluation and, (d) a process outlining the opportunity for BUFMs to submit a rebuttal letter within three business days after a recommendation is forwarded to the Dean and/or after a recommendation is forwarded to the Provost.
-In all cases, student evaluations of teaching shall not be the sole criterion for evaluation of faculty teaching performance. - 5.4.2.2.
-The responsibility for establishing criteria, standards, and procedures for evaluation and for conducting the reviews lies with the BUFMs of the academic unit and the Chair/Director, subject to endorsement of the Dean and Provost. - 5.4.2.3.
-At the initiation of the University or unit faculty, the unit faculty may amend the unit's NTTF promotion policy at any time, with the concurrence of the Chair/Director, Dean, and Provost to be applied to subsequent reappointment reviews.
-However, changes in the criteria for promotion may not be applied retroactively to NTTF members during existing multiple year terms of annually renewable contracts unless requested in writing by the NTTF member prior to the initiation of the review process.
-NTTF in years 7 and beyond shall automatically retain the original promotion criteria and standards for a three-year period before the new criteria and standards for promotion are applied unless requested in writing by the NTTF member prior to the initiation of the review process.
+- 6.4.2.1.
+Each academic unit (department/school or instructional support unit) shall have established written policies for promotion of QRF regarding: (a) the criteria and standards used for evaluation, (b) the process for conducting and completing the evaluation for promotion, (c) the schedule or deadlines necessary for completing the evaluation and, (d) a process outlining the opportunity for BUFMs to submit a rebuttal letter within three business days after a recommendation is forwarded to the Dean and/or after a recommendation is forwarded to the Provost.
+In all cases, student evaluations of teaching shall not be the sole criterion for evaluation of faculty teaching performance. - 6.4.2.2.
+The responsibility for establishing criteria, standards, and procedures for evaluation and for conducting the reviews lies with the BUFMs of the academic unit and the Chair/Director, subject to endorsement of the Dean and Provost. - 6.4.2.3.
+At the initiation of the University or unit faculty, the unit faculty may amend the unit's QRF promotion policy at any time, with the concurrence of the Chair/Director, Dean, and Provost, to be applied to subsequent reappointment reviews.
+However, changes in the criteria for promotion may not be applied retroactively to QRF during existing multiple year terms of annually renewable contracts unless requested in writing by the QRF prior to the initiation of the review process.
+QRF in years 7 and beyond shall automatically retain the original promotion criteria and standards for a three-year period before the new criteria and standards for promotion are applied unless requested in writing by the QRF prior to the initiation of the review process.
+The Dean and Provost (or their designees) shall work collaboratively with the unit faculty and the Chair/Director during the policy revision process.